 students, and graduate students

 Classes dropped prior to the end of the 100 percent refund period will not be retained on the student's academic transcript and no grade is recorded.
-Classes dropped via the Withdrawal procedure beginning the third day of First or Second Summer (first day of Third Summer) through the third week of First or Second summer (through the twelfth day of Third Summer)* will be dropped "without evaluation."
+Classes dropped via the Withdrawal procedure beginning the third day of a summer session through the third week* will be dropped "without evaluation."
 The dropped course(s) will be retained on the student's academic transcript and the student will receive a grade of W for the dropped courses.
-Classes dropped via the Withdrawal procedure beginning the fourth week (thirteenth day of Third Summer)* through the last day of class before the final exam will be dropped "with evaluation."
+Classes dropped via the Withdrawal procedure beginning the fourth week* through the last day of class before the final exam will be dropped "with evaluation."
 The dropped course(s) will be retained on the student's academic transcript and the student will receive a grade of W if passing at the time the course is dropped.
 However, if failing at the time the course is dropped, the student may receive a grade of F. *See note below regarding the drop/refund schedule for courses that meet other than the standard length.

 If a student receives financial aid but is unsure of the impact a Withdrawal will have on that financial aid, it is recommended that the student contact Student Financial Assistance prior to the withdrawal.
 Students with a Stafford Loan must complete an exit counseling session when withdrawing from the semester.
 Failure to complete the exit counseling session will prevent the release of the student’s academic transcript.